jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added Akron, OH to the drop down list and created necessary CAK JSON file.
 * Added Georgia to the drop down list and created necessary GA JSON file.
 * Added Savannah, GA to the drop down list and created necessary SAV JSON file.
 * Added Bellingham, WA to the drop down list and created necessary BLI JSON file.